harshakoneru98/docker-starter/README.md

 Either one of the above will work, as sometimes some containers won't have bash installed.

 ### Next steps
 Now we can develop 10's or 100's complex containers.
 These containers would need to be deployed across multiple servers in a distributive way.
 Manually managing those containers is a hectic task.
-As a next step, we can learn about **Container Orchestration tools** and **Kubernetes** to automate these tasks.
+As a next step, we can learn about **Container Orchestration tools** like **Kubernetes** to automate these tasks.

 ### Resources
 https://www.youtube.com/watch?v=3c-iBn73dDE